froukje/DataScienceBootcamp/Project3_Capstone_Classify_Bloodcells/README.md

 * Notebook 04: Multiple classification (eosinophil, neutrophil, lymphocyte & monocye) using a CNN
 * Notebook 05: Multiple classification (eosinophil, neutrophil, lymphocyte & monocye) using transer learning build on VGG16
 * Notebook 06: Short Outlook on Object Detection
+* Folder Plots: Some plotting results
+* Folder Images: Some Images used in the notebooks and presentation
+* capstone_presentation_frauke_albrecht.pdf: Presentation of the project

 <div>
 <img src="Plots/feature_importance_l1_cnn.png" width="640"/>